IQDevs/Awesome-IQDevs/README.md

 * [Microsoft MVA](https://mva.microsoft.com) : Free Microsoft training delivered by experts
 * [Pluralsight](https://www.pluralsight.com/) : Pluralsight focuses on providing high-quality online training for hardcore developers and IT professionals.
 * [Egghead](https://egghead.io) : Learn JavaScript for web development with AngularJS, React, D3, and other modern tools.
-* [Khan Academy](https://www.khanacademy.org/) : A personalized learning resource for all ages.
 * [Udacity](https://www.khanacademy.org/) : Udacity is where lifelong learners come to learn the skills they need, to land the jobs they want, to build the lives they deserve.
 * [Udemy](https://www.udemy.com/) : Join millions of students and instructors in the world’s largest online learning marketplace.
 * [Lynda](https://www.lynda.com/) : Learn a new skill online, on your time.